Penix throws 3 TD passes, No. 17 Indiana tops Rutgers 37-21

+“I think we are the only ones who believe that,” said tight end Peyton Hendershot, who caught two short TD passes.
+“We have believe that for a long time.
+I am just so happy for coach (Tom) Allen because he has put in so much work for us and he believed for a long time and put in so much effort.
+I’m so happy it is all finally coming together.”

-The wacky play came with less than two minutes to go when Rutgers seemed to score on a 55-yard play that involved at least seven laterals.
+The Hoosiers’ win will last but people may always remember the Stanford band-like play Rutgers almost scored on with less than two minutes to go.

+On fourth-and-32, Rutgers seemed to score on a 55-yard play that involved eight laterals.
 After a review, however, it was ruled that receiver Shameen Jones’ pitch was an illegal forward pass, spoiling a wild celebration for the Scarlet Knights.

-Ty Fryfogel caught the 15-yard TD pass just 1:43 after Penix scored, giving the Hoosier a 20-7 halftime lead.
-Tight end Peyton Hendershot caught the short TD flips in the second half and Charles Campbell added three field goals.
+Ty Fryfogel caught the 15-yard TD pass just 1:43 after Penix scored, giving the Hoosiers a 20-7 halftime lead.
+Hendershot got his TDs in the second half and Charles Campbell added three field goals.

 Noah Vedral threw a 23-yard touchdown pass to Bo Melton and Kay’Ron Adams scored on a 37-yard run for Rutgers (1-1, 1-1).
 The game was Greg Schiano’s at home since starting his second stint as coach with a win at Michigan State last week.